ozum/pg-generator/README-JSDOC.md

 ### Step 3: Use it in your node.js app

 Use Sequelize models provided by auto generated files in your application.
+See examples below.

     var orm = require('./model');
     orm.setup('my_database', 'my_user', 'my_password', {